 Reinstatement applicants must submit a written statement as a part of the reinstatement application.
 The written statement must include answers to the questions listed below.

-- What issues contributed to your academic dismissal from your last semester at the University of Maryland?
+- What issues contributed to your withdrawl(s) from the University of Maryland?

 - What steps have you taken to resolve these issues?